May 16, 2025

 What SEO Services in India Actually Include

 SEO is not one thing.
-It is five things that work together.
-If any one of them is weak, the rest underperform.
+It is five things that work together, and if any one of them is weak, the rest underperform.
+When you hire an SEO agency in India, here is what you are actually buying.

 Technical SEO: Making Sure Google Can Read Your Site

 If your site loads in six seconds on mobile or has pages Google cannot index, nothing else you do matters.
-Technical SEO covers:
+Technical SEO is the foundation, and it covers:

-Crawlability: whether search engine bots can find and access your pages without hitting dead ends or redirect chains
+Crawlability: whether search engine bots can find and access your pages without running into dead ends, redirect chains, or blocked resources

 Indexability: whether Google actually stores your pages in its index.
 A page that is not indexed does not exist as far as search is concerned

-Site speed and Core Web Vitals: how fast pages load, how quickly they become interactive, and whether elements shift as the page renders
+Site speed and Core Web Vitals: how fast your pages load, how quickly they become interactive, and whether elements shift around as the page renders.
+Google uses these as direct ranking signals

-Structured data: schema markup that helps Google understand what your content represents
+Structured data: schema markup that helps Google understand what your content represents, whether it is a product, a review, an FAQ, or an article

 Mobile-first compatibility: Google indexes the mobile version of your site.
 If your mobile experience is broken, your rankings follow